 Come see our birds.
-We have over 75 documented bird species available – click here for the list.
+We have over 100 documented bird species available – click here for the list.
 You can also see a list of probable birds that might be found.
 The Black Capped Vireo is an endangered species which has inhabited and is protected in the park.
 Breeding season is March through August.
 The park invites all outdoor activities, i.e. primitive camping, hiking, photography, and stargazing.
 We would be pleased to host your special event no matter what type.
-RV camping sites will be offered in 2018 where there will be 50 amp electric power, potable water, septic, and toilets/showers.
+RV camping sites are available with 50 amp electric power, potable water, septic, and toilets/showers.

 This is the place to get away from it all - 30°35'06.0"N 101°34'58.4"W. Cell phone service is very limited in the park.
 Please plan accordingly for backcountry riding.
 Call for reservations - click here for detailed driving instructions and contact information.
 Reservations made all year around.
 For most current info click EDRA’s Facebook page.
 For general information visit www.escondidodraw.org or www.texasmotorizedtrails.com.

 EDRA is also proud to announce the Texas Water Development Board has installed a weather station on our grounds, which will be up and running soon.
 You are invited to go to www.texmesonet.org to see all the other stations which are already online.